-The year 2021 is upon us, and moving in a rather fast paste, with many industries hit hard by the pandemic, this coming year may be a chance to spring for those business goals, targets and potentially make up for part of the losses from the previous year.
+The year 2021 is upon us, and moving in a rather fast paste, with many industries hit hard by the pandemic, this coming year may be a chance to spring for those business goals, and targets and potentially make up for part of the losses from the previous year.

-An important factor to note that although most sectors in the UK were impacted negatively by the pandemic, eCommerce continued its growth rate reaching almost 11%.
+An important factor to note is that although most sectors in the UK were impacted negatively by the pandemic, eCommerce continued its growth rate reaching almost 11%.

-The Online space proved to be the way forward establishing its convenience factor when all other physical stores where shut, and while we are shifting toward a digitalised business environment, as we have already noticed, more e-stores will start to emerge.
+The Online space proved to be the way forward establishing its convenience factor when all other physical stores were shut, and while we are shifting toward a digitalised business environment, as we have already noticed, more e-stores will start to emerge.

 So, what are some key considerations to take when finding success in the eCommerce game for 2021?